 Construction is a complex process that requires the use of many different tools.
 Some of these tools are more important than others, and knowing which ones are essential can make a big difference in the success of your construction project.

-Construction equipment and supplies lists are provided to help with the installation or repair of the buildings in concrete and brick walls and floors.
-Each construction tool is used for the success of the whole project and must take into account enterprise risk management fundamentals.
+Construction equipment and supplies lists are provided to help install or repair the buildings in concrete and brick walls and floors.
+Each construction tool is used for the project’s success and must consider enterprise risk management fundamentals.

 Construction Tool #1: hammers

 A good hammer is one of the most important tools on a construction site.
 They are versatile and can be used for everything from driving nails to demolition.
 When choosing a hammer, it’s important to select the right size and weight for the job.
 Otherwise, you risk doing more damage than good.

 Construction Tool #2: saws

 Saws are another essential tool for any construction project.
 They come in handy for large and small jobs, from cutting lumber to trimming doorways.
 Many types of saws are available, so it’s important to select the one best suited for the task at hand.